Social Learning Theory: Albert Bandura

 What is Social Learning Theory?

-Social learning theory is the idea that humans learn from observing and imitating the behavior modelled by others.
+Social learning theory is the idea that humans learn from observing and imitating the behavior modeled by others.
 Bandura labelled this phenomenon observational learning.
 In short, it is not necessary to have a direct experience of something in order to learn.

 For observational learning to occur, there does not necessarily need to be a live observation (i.e. a real person modelling or demonstrating the behavior).
-It can also take place by observing characters, real or fictional, in movies, television programmes, video games etc.
+It can also take place by observing characters, real or fictional, in movies, television programs, video games etc.

 Observational learning can also occur through verbal instruction or listening to someone describe or explain how something is done.